scottrice/Ice/README.md

 A few include clauses that they are only to be used for personal use, so if you want to use my code for commercial use you need to get different emulators.

-To switch out an emulator, check the IceEmulatorManager.
+To switch out an emulator, check the emulator_manager.

 ##BIOS Issues